 Leadership is best exemplified through listening.
 Leaders empower others, encourage expression and promote great teamwork.
-When we are all understand and are committed in our direction, we are rewarded with the pleasure of having accomplished something together.
-Individuals with egos lack true passion for their craft and are resented by others - no one is capable of seeing their vision.
+When we all understand and are committed in our direction, we are rewarded with the pleasure of having accomplished something together.
+Individuals with egos lack true passion for their craft and are ultimately resented by others - no one is capable of seeing their vision.
+Many times, they can't see it themselves.
 Quality will suffer as a result.
 The team never develops because they dont believe in where they're going.

 The bunkering on a course should never cause the experience to become tiresome or onerous.
 But sometimes bunkers receive a great deal of criticism.
-Thus I am reminded by Donald Ross that "Often the highest recommendation of a bunker is when it is criticized.
+Thus I am reminded by this quote, "Often the highest recommendation of a bunker is when it is criticized.
 That shows that it is accomplishing the one thing for which it was built: it is making players think". - Donald Ross

 "Don't ever let the pressure exceed the pleasure." - Joe Maddon